 The P.O.W.E.R.
 Collective (People Of Wisdom Eternally Revolutionizing) works to produce, support, and disseminate community action projects and critical scholarship.
 The P.O.W.E.R.
 Collective is led by Black and nonblack students, community members and professionals of color at UW–Madison and throughout the state of Wisconsin.

 Each year, the P.O.W.E.R.
 Collective hosts an annual Community Culture Cypher.
 Cyphers are a gathering to ground participants in a collective conversation about the role of scholar-activism, arts activism, and liberation practices.
 Through these and other events, the P.O.W.E.R.
 Collective helps to develop the next iteration of critically engaged scholars (scholar-activists) and community practitioners and ensure that this work centers and is led by communities of color, with an intentional approach and generative outcomes.
-View highlights from past Cyphers in the videos above.
+View highlights from past Cyphers in the videos below.

 - To engage in culturally appropriate and liberatory research, direct action, and community-based work that is centered around most impacted students and community members of color

 - To establish the long-term sustainability of the research center that includes, but is not limited to, funded positions for students and community members of color in Madison

 - To create a community–academic partnership that foregrounds community members and students of color as expert practitioners and producers of knowledge with a focus on channeling culturally diverse knowledge production and research throughout Madison, Wisconsin